 The course aims to give students the skills required for successful protected area and nature management.
 In order to do so it provides a broad training both in social and natural sciences.
 The course is organized as a full-time, one-year program (60 ECTS) divided into two terms and a field trip, from February to June and from September to December.
 Classes are held in Madrid, and are provided in Spanish.
 Its faculty combine university professors and researchers together with managers, consultants, and experts.

 The course runs for two terms.
-The coursework is taught interactively through lectures, seminars, workshops and discussions.
+The coursework is taught interactively ON LINE through lectures, seminars, workshops and discussions.

 First term (January to June)

 Governance and socio-ecosystems in a changing world

 Field trip: Field trip (*Part III)

 Management capacities: monitoring, evaluation, team and personal skills, information systems